14 Top-Rated Small Towns in Wisconsin

 You can find wonderful places to visit in tranquil old-fashioned resort villages like Elkhart Lake, towns along the Cranberry Highway in Stevens Point, small roadways that pass lavender fields on Washington Island, and at points along the Ice Age Trail in Janesville.

 Pack the car and a picnic basket and head out to explore, with our list of the best small towns in Wisconsin.

 1. Sturgeon Bay

 The tiny community of Sturgeon Bay is the largest town in Door County, the peninsula of Wisconsin surrounded by the waters of Green Bay and Lake Michigan.
 The town's character is rooted in its maritime and shipbuilding history.

 Start your visit at the Maritime Museum to learn about Door County's contribution of NAVY ships during World War II.
 Spend an afternoon touring one or all of the three lighthouses in Sturgeon bay at Sherwood Point, Sturgeon Bay Canal Station, and North Pierhead.
 Walk down to the Michigan Street bridge and see the many types of ships and tugboats that frequent the port.

 Fishing is central to the Sturgeon Bay community, so enjoying a traditional fish boil or dining in an authentic Supper Club will make you feel like a local.
 Check out the boutiques and shops in the three quaint shopping districts on the West Side, Jefferson Street, and Third Avenue, where you will find unique arts and gifts.

 Spend your evenings watching the sunset at Sunset Park or nearby Potawatomi State Park where you can enjoy the preserved natural landscape of the area.
-You can stay at a lodge like the Bay Shore Inn, which is located right on the waterfront and close to all of the activities.
+You can stay at a lodge like the Bay Shore Inn, which is located right on the waterfront and is close to all the things to do.